theo-armour/ucsf2/succeed-study-supplement/pages/succeed-web-site-comments.md

 ## Our Team

-* Links to team member's UCSF profle pages would be nice: example http://profiles.ucsf.edu/erin.richman
+* Links to team member's UCSF profile pages would be nice: example http://profiles.ucsf.edu/erin.richman
 * Providing names and contact information for all public facing team members would be nice
 	* Helps people verify that phone call is from actual team member and not a scam
 * Would be nice to mention the grant and the grantor